Rep. Eric Swalwell sues Trump over Jan. 6 riot, alleging he poses risk of ‘inciting future political violence’

 Thursday’s lawsuit paints a fuller picture of Trump’s actions before and after the event, drawing on the House impeachment manager’s case against the former president, suing under a wider theory of negligence.
 The suit does not focus on extremists who planned for violence but the “many more [who] were there for a political rally” before the defendants and others alleged “whipp[ed] them into a frenzy and turn[ed] them into a violent mob that participated in the attack.”

-“This is an important part of holding Trump — and the other Defendants — responsible for what happened on January 6th,” said attorney Matthew Keiser, speaking for three firms representing Gomez and Swalwell, a House impeachment manager and Democratic Steering and Policy Committee co-chair.
+“This is an important part of holding Trump — and the other Defendants — responsible for what happened on January 6th,” said attorney Matthew Kaiser, speaking for three firms representing Gomez and Swalwell, a House impeachment manager and Democratic Steering and Policy Committee co-chair.

 Trump’s actions described as ‘a betrayal of historic proportions’ in trial brief filed by House impeachment managers